stevedonovan/Lake/doc/index.md

     default {lua,luac}

 The `lua` program either links against the static or the dynamic library; if statically linked, then it has to export its symbols (otherwise Lua C extensions could not find the Lua API symbols).
 Again, always link against the runtime (`dynamic`).

 This executable needs to load symbols from shared libraries ('dl'), to support interactive command-line editing ('readline') and needs the maths libraries ('math').
-Expressing as needs simplifies things enormously, because `lake` knows that a program on Linux that needs 'readline' will also need to link against 'history' and 'ncurses', whereas on OS X it just needs to link against 'readline'.
+Expressing as needs simplifies things enormously, because Lake knows that a program on Linux that needs 'readline' will also need to link against 'history' and 'ncurses', whereas on OS X it just needs to link against 'readline'.
 On Windows, equivalent functionality is part of the OS.

 The `luac` program always links statically.

 Finally, we create a target with name 'default' which depends on the both of these programs, so that typing 'lake' will build everything.

 Expressing the Lua build as a lakefile makes the build _intents_ and _strategies_ clear, whereas it would take you a while to work these out from the makefile itself  It also is inherently more flexible; it works for both `CL` and `GCC`, a debug build just requires `-g` and it can be persuaded easily to give a `.so` library on Unix.

 ### Precompiled Headers

 Many of C++'s evils are inherited from C. In particular, it uses the very same separate compilation model, with 'dumb' object files and heavy use of the preprocessor.
 A simple 'Hello, World' C++ program with iostreams involves including over 18K lines of headers.
 So `g++` is _not_ a slow compiler, but it has to get through a lot of headers, mostly involving tricky-to-parse template code.

 One common solution, available for both our reference compilers, is precompiled headers.
 You isolate the big headers and compile them in a special binary form that subsequent compilations can more easily digest.

 'examples/precomp' shows the strategy. `std.h` has all the heavy headers used globally: